 I think that is all the questions.
 I did combine questions and wrote them in my own words.
 There was some broken English in there and not many people write full sentences when doing a Google search.
 If I see other questions roll in I’ll add them to this post.
 Thanks for reading!
 Get out there and get fit!

-If you have better answers to any of these questions, feel free to put in your response a comment below!
+If you have better answers to any of these questions, feel free to respond in a comment below!